BIA-lab/patho-track/README.md

 ## Tutorials

-### VEME 2023 Pathogen Dashboards - DENV-1 Dashboard (Half day module)
+### VEME Pathogen Dashboards - DENV-1 Dashboard

-In this workshop we show how to use VIPR database and Genome Detective to generate a DENV-1 dataset from Dengue in Africa, and how to build a dashboard with the Dengue data using the Genomic Dash Framework.
+In this workshop we show how to use VIPR database and Genome Detective to generate a DENV-1 dataset from Dengue in Africa, and how to build a dashboard with the Dengue data using the Patho Track Framework.

 ## Reference